Croconaw Best Moveset

 Step 2Croconaw ✓

 No wild encounters for Croconaw in Ultra Sun & Ultra Moon.
-Bring Totodile over from Gold, Crystal, or Brilliant Diamond, then level through the stages.
+Bring Totodile over from Gold & Silver, Crystal, or Legends: Z-A, then level through the stages.
 Each step in the chain is laid out below.

 Step 2Croconaw ✓